Discover Burma (Myanmar)

 Day 9 - Kalaw to Lake Inle - across the Shan Plateau

 Day trip through the picturesque countryside of the Shan Plateau taking in, firstly, one of the local farmers’ markets before heading to the town of Pindaya to visit the spectacular Shwe Umin cave temples.
 Lunch by the lake and a chance to check out the traditional umbrella making which Pindaya is famous for.
-In the afternoon we’ll continue our scenic route to Nyaung Shwe – gateway town to the famous Inle Lake.
+In the afternoon we’ll continue our scenic route to Nyaung Shwe – the gateway town to the famous Inle Lake.

 Overnight: Nyaung Shwe, (Inle) Transport: Minibus, Meals: B, L, D,